publiccodenet/about/roles/community.md

 The Foundation for Public Code helps public organizations develop and maintain software and policy together.

 Part of this effort is to help the makers of open source software for public use – such as governments and cities – build communities around their [codebases](https://about.publiccode.net/glossary/codebase.html).
-This enables sharing of knowledge across organizations, making codebases stronger, and improve the quality of public services.
+This enables sharing of knowledge across organizations, makes codebases stronger and improves the quality of public services.

 ## What we expect from all of our team members